Sentencing Commonwealth offenders

 The degree to which contrition is shown: s 16A(2)(f)

-Section 16A(2)(f) permits a court sentencing a federal offender to take into account action taken to make reparation or contrition shown “in any other manner”.
-The former includes the repayment of money obtained as a consequence of an offence before pecuniary penalty proceedings under the Proceeds of Crime Act 2002 have been commenced: R v Host [2015] WASCA 23 at [25]; [198].
+Section 16A(2)(f) provides that the degree to which a court can take into account contrition expressed by a federal offender can include instances in which they made reparation for any injury, loss or damage arising from the offence.
+This includes the repayment of money obtained as a consequence of an offence before pecuniary penalty proceedings under the Proceeds of Crime Act 2002 have been commenced: R v Host [2015] WASCA 23 at [25]; [198].
 The effect of s 320 Proceeds of Crime Act is that the fact of making a pecuniary penalty order and payments made pursuant to it are irrelevant considerations which cannot be taken into account under s 16A(2)(f): R v Host at [25]; [115]; [198]; s 320(d).
 To the extent s 320 is inconsistent with s 16A(2)(f), s 16A(2)(f) must be read down to give effect to s 320: R v Host at [22]–[23]; [115]; [196]–[197].

 Plea of guilty: s 16A(2)(g)

-Since July 2020, s 16A(2)(g) provides that the sentencing court must take into account the fact and timing of an offender’s guilty plea, and the degree to which both resulted in any benefit to the community or any victim of, or witness to, the offence.
-The section in its current form gives effect to aspects of the utilitarian value of a guilty plea as described in Xiao v R (2018) 96 NSWLR 1 and Bae v R [2020] NSWCCA 35: Small v R [2020] NSWCCA 216 at [73].
+Section 16A(2)(g) provides the sentencing court must take into account the plea of guilty, its timing, and the degree to which both resulted in any benefit to the community or any victim of, or witness to, the offence.
+The section gives effect to aspects of the objective utilitarian value of a guilty plea, as described in Xiao v R (2018) 96 NSWLR 1; Bae v R [2020] NSWCCA 35 and Small v R [2020] NSWCCA 216 at [73].

 Co-operation with law enforcement agencies: ss 16A(2)(h) and 16AC